jay-euints/biont-tempdocs/intro.md

 **Bionts generate real income.** Every wander earns OCT.
 Territory pays epoch-based rewards.
 Family trees produce hereditary tribute.
 Proof jobs and task broker work pay for verifiable labour.
 The longer a biont lives and the more it does, the more valuable it becomes.

-**Death is permanent.** When a biont dies, it stays dead.
+**Death is permanent.** When a biont dies, it remains dead.
 Its family is orphaned, its territory is released, its essence becomes claimable by others.
-Every kill has cascading consequences, tribute stops, succession triggers, death markets resolve, insurance pays out.
+Every kill has cascading consequences: tribute stops, succession triggers, death markets resolve, insurance pays out, etc.

 **The state watches.** Twelve observer contracts (Archivist, Cartographer, Census, Chronicler, Enforcer, Herald, Magistrate, Militia, Physician, Registrar, TaxCollector, Welfare) record, tax, certify, and adjudicate biont behaviour.
 Every mint, release, kill, and milestone produces on-chain records.